The Czech Republic Beyond Prague

 Centuries ago lake-builders of Třeboň employed ingenious techniques.
-They transformed what was a flooding marshland into a clever and delightful combination of lakes....oak-lined dikes...peat bogs...and fertile meadows.
+They transformed what was a flooding marshland into a clever and delightful combination of lakes, oak-lined dikes, and fertile meadows.
 Rather than unprofitable soggy fields, the nobles wanted ponds swarming with fish.
-Today — five centuries later — Třeboň remains the fish-raising capital of the Czech Republic.
+Today, five centuries later, Třeboň remains the fish-raising capital of the Czech Republic.

-16th-century landscape architects struck an amazing balance between civilization and nature, which today is a protected ecosystem.
-Nature enthusiasts visit to bird-watch, bike along dikes held together by roots of centuries-old oaks, and of course, catch a few fish.
+Sixteenth-century landscape architects struck an amazing balance between civilization and nature, which today is a protected ecosystem.
+Nature enthusiasts visit to bird-watch, bike along dikes held together by roots of centuries-old oaks, and, of course, catch a few fish.

 The town’s many tourists set their sights on the mighty castle of the Rožmberk family.
 For three centuries — until about 1600 — the Rožmberks — Bohemia’s top noble family — ran the city from this perch.
 Its 16th-century Renaissance paint job is fancifully restored.

 Visitors wait their appointed time for a tour in the castle courtyard.
 The interior gives a glimpse of the ultimate in Bohemian noble living through the ages.
-Imagine being a guest — back in the late 16th century — of this man, Count Rozmberk.
-You’d enjoy the scenes frescoed here which celebrate a Rozmberk family wedding.
+Imagine being a guest — back in the 16th century — of this man, Count Rožmberk.
+You’d enjoy the scenes frescoed here which celebrate a Rožmberk family wedding.
 Then, riding his assembly line of fine living, you’d dine here.
-Come back two centuries later, and you’d eat here and it the countess tired of your company, she’d retire to her adjacent bedroom...but only after a servant lit the candles on her Meissen porcelain chandelier.
+Come back two centuries later, and you’d dine here.
+And if the countess tired of your company, she’d retire to her adjacent bedroom...but only after a servant lit the candles on her Meissen porcelain chandelier.

-Of course the party would go on...perhaps with a Venetian-style masquerade party in the ballroom.
+And of course the party would go on...perhaps with a Venetian-style masquerade party in the ballroom.
 For a little fresh air, you’d hike down this corridor, 150 yards, to the count’s formal garden.
-But don’t forget...at 8pm, the candles would be lit...for a play in the Baroque theater.
+But don’t forget: At 8pm, the candles would be lit...for a play in the Baroque theater.

 Europe once had several hundred fine Baroque theaters like this.
-Using candles and oil lamps for light and pyrotechnics for special effects most burned down.
-Today only four survive in good shape and are open to tourists like this one here, at Krumlov Castle.
+Using candles and oil lamps for light, and pyrotechnics for special effects, eventually most of them burned down.
+Today only four survive that are in beautiful shape and open to the public like this one here, at Krumlov Castle.

-Tonight, the liveliest place in town is the local Gypsy Bar — good food and music.
-The easiest way for a traveler to experience the traditional Gypsy or Roma culture is through its lively music — always crowd pleasing and fiery.
+Tonight, the liveliest place in town is the local Gypsy bar — good food and lively music.
+The easiest way for a traveler to experience the traditional Gypsy (or “Roma”) culture is through its music — always crowd pleasing and fiery.

 And judging by the way music is bridging cultural barriers here tonight, there’s reason for hope.

 Thanks for joining us.
-I hope you’ve enjoyed our look at the highlights — beyond its capital city — of the Czech Republic.
+I hope you’ve enjoyed our look at the highlights — beyond its capital — of the Czech Republic.
 I’m Rick Steves.
-Until next time...keep on traveling.
+Until next time...keep on travelin’.